diegocontr/EpidemicSimulation/README.md

 The repository includes the files
 * `sistematic_simulations.py` : script to run several runs of simulation under the same condition.
-* `single_simulation.ipynb` : notebook to illustrate the use of the library.
+* `example_office_simulation.ipynb` : notebook to illustrate the use of the library.

 Extensive documentation on the architecture and use of the code is not included.